Visual learner? Watch me make this sugar cream pie from start to finish!

 - Combined sugar and cinnamon and sprinkle evenly over the surface of the pie.

-- Bake the pie for 20 minutes and the broil for a few seconds to caramelize the cinnamon sugar.
+- Bake the pie in 325.
+F preheated oven 20 minutes and the broil for a few seconds to caramelize the cinnamon sugar.
 (Keep an eye on this since broiling happens fast!)

 - Remove from oven and let cool to room temperature.